Devva’s Room

 Jointly created by Disability History and Culture Collective and I Love You – Lead On Community.
 MindFreedom International is a partner.

-This was a dream of Devva’s to expand disability studies from homes of everyday people.
-There will be several parts to each evening, learning about disabilities studies and the history of disability, with time for questions, networking, and fun.
+This was a dream of Devva’s, to expand Disability Studies and to spirit Disability Studies out of the ivory tower and share the information with everyone.
+Devva’s wish was to make it accessible to all.
+Jargon and acronyms will be avoided.
+There will be several parts to each evening, learning about Disability Studies and the history of disability, with time for questions, networking, and fun.

 ASL and Zoom captions are always available.
 Transcripts and recordings will be created shortly after each session.
 Additional accommodations are provided when requested